 Mango fruit contains substantial amounts of vitamin A (beta carotene) as well as other carotenoids, vitamin C (ascorbic acid), vitamin E (alpha tocopherol), and phenolic compounds.
 Studies have demonstrated that mango varieties can vary widely in its nutrient content, with 'Tommy Atkins' having the least amount of vitamins A, C, and total phenolics.
 Regardless, a serving of 'Tommy Atkins' variety provides at least 10% of the recommended daily intake of these vitamins and was the selected mango variety for our study.
-Success with this variety should indicate that other varieties, expressing higher amounts of vitamins and phenolics, may even be more effective in reducing body fat or altering blood lipids and sugar (glucose).
+Success with this variety should indicate that other varieties, expressing higher amounts of vitamins and sugar (glucose).